1. Keanu Reeves' net worth

 9. One of the highest-paid actors ever

-It’s hard to say whether he IS the One, just because salaries aren’t always made public, but he’s probably pretty dang close to being the highest-paid actor of all time.
+It’s hard to say whether he IS the One, just because salaries aren’t always made public, but he’s probably pretty dang close to being one of the highest-paid actors of all time.

 10. The billion-dollar man